AModoMio

 Chestnut and lentil soup.
 A lucky charm from Abruzzo

 Such a creamy soup with chestnuts and lentils will not only warm your stomach and your soul.
-In Italy we also firmly believe that it brings us luck.
+In Italy, we also firmly believe that it brings us luck.
 Especially if it's made with the right lentils

 jump to recipe